5.2.7 Tools

 source /opt/tros/setup.bash

-# Copy the necessary configuration files from the installation path of tros.
+# Copy required configuration files for the example from the TogetheROS.Bot installation path.

 export CAM_TYPE=usb